Monika (Doki Doki Literature Club!): Reception and analysis

-Monika has become one of the game's most popular characters, with several memes (such as "Just Monika") being made about her.
+Monika became one of the game's most popular characters, with several memes (such as "Just Monika") being made about her.
 The meme persisted for years.
 This level of popularity was surprising to creator Dan Salvato, to where he questioned whether her sociopathic behavior was justified, or whether she was redeemed in the end.
 In a poll of ITMedia readers, Monika was by far the most popular of the game's cast.
 She received nearly half the total votes, with many respondents replying with "Just Monika".

-Monika was identified as one of the best video game characters of the 2010s by Petrana Radulovic, discussing the epiphany Monika has about showing her love for the player by allowing them to be free.
+Monika was identified as one of the best video game characters of the 2010s by Petrana Radulović, discussing the epiphany Monika has about showing her love for the player by allowing them to be free.
 GameSpot writer Jordan Ramée criticized the handling of Monika's twist in the console versions of the game, stating that it took away the sense that Monika was taking over the player's PC.
 He discussed how he felt fear while playing the PC version, but not the Nintendo Switch version, saying she did not seem as alive.
 Game Informer writer Jacob Geller drew parallels between Monika and the concepts of Westworld.
 He questioned the concept of whether Monika was human or not, discussing the idea of whether a copy and paste of a human mind could be considered human.
-Fanbyte writer Kara Dennison discussed Monika's personality; she called her "pretty, intelligent, athletic, and motivated," though noted that she exhibited tendencies that may be symptoms of narcissistic personality disorder.
+Fanbyte writer Kara Dennison discussed Monika's personality; she called her "pretty, intelligent, athletic, and motivated", though noted that she exhibited tendencies that may be symptoms of narcissistic personality disorder (NPD).
 These traits include her constant need for attention, identifying others as not being real, and ability to delete her friends without any concern.
 Additionally, she discussed a tactic narcissists may use to get attention, where they defame others, drawing contrast between defaming posts on social media to Monika modifying the others' code.

 PCGamesN writer Mitch Jay Lineham considered Monika's story tragic, discussing how she is just a side character in a video game, and how the player and the real world represent a place she can be more than that.
 IGN Japan writer Shohei Fujita talked about how the moment where Monika and the player are left alone as being frightening, worried that things like glitches or startling elements might occur.
 Fujita noted that he spent 30 minutes listening to her talk, finding what she said thought-provoking.
 He identified Monika as one of the best aspects of the game.
-Destructoid writer Charlotte Cutts regarded Monika as a "detestable character," stating that from the beginning of the game, something felt off about her.
+Destructoid writer Charlotte Cutts regarded Monika as a "detestable character", stating that from the beginning of the game, something felt off about her.
 Writer Sunayoshi Izumo considered her both the best character in the game, as well as one of the best female characters of the past 10 years.
 They discussed Monika's loneliness, stating that her feelings resonated with them.
 They also commented that Monika's final words at the end of the game struck them, and encouraged lonely people to play the game so they could hear Monika's words too.